CogStack/CogStack-NiFi/docs/security/services.md

 └── gitea.crt
 ```

 The leaf certificate is signed by the shared CA and contains local development SANs for `gitea`, `cogstack-gitea`, `localhost`, and `127.0.0.1`.
-The Compose configuration mounts the generated certificate directory and configures Gitea to serve `gitea.pem` with `gitea.key`.
+The Compose configuration mounts only this generated leaf-certificate directory and configures Gitea to serve `gitea.pem` with `gitea.key`; it does not expose the root CA private key to the service.

 For Kubernetes, create the development TLS Secret with: